erikbos/gatekeeper/docs/api/virtualhost.md

 ## Background

-Envoycp checks the database for new or changed virtualhosts every second.
+Envoycp checks the database for new or changed listeners every second.
 Unrecognized attributes will be ignored and a warning will be logged.
 In case of any changes envoy will compile a new proxy configuration and send it to all envoyproxy instances.

 ## More examples